 Our judging process

-Each April, the Shine committee and our judges review every single entry sent in.
+After the closing date for entries, the Shine committee and our judges review every single entry sent in.

 A first-stage judging panel then narrow the entries down, nominating up to eight entries in each category.